advocations/skype/Skype/WebSDK/docs/UseConversationControl.md

     // Resolved promise when conversation is correctly rendered console.log('Conversation rendered successfully', conversation);

-    // Get notified when conversation control receives an incoming call conversation.selfParticipant.audio.state.changed(function (newValue, reason, oldValue) {
+    // Get notified when Conversation Control receives an incoming call conversation.selfParticipant.audio.state.changed(function (newValue, reason, oldValue) {
     // 'Notified' indicates that there is an incoming call if (newValue === 'Notified') {